Query type in GraphQL with Spring Boot

 In the previous tutorial, I introduced you to GraphQL, the problems that GraphQL solved for the limitations of RESTful Web Service.
-I also gave you a brief guide on how to implement GraphQL’s Query type with Spring Boot.
-In this tutorial, we will learn in more detail how to implement this Query type using Spring Boot.
+I also gave you a brief guide on implementing GraphQL’s Query type with Spring GraphQL and Spring Data JPA.
+In this tutorial, we will learn in more detail how to implement this Query type using Spring GraphQL and Spring Data R2DBC.

-First, I will create a Spring Boot project with Web and GraphQL Starter as an example:
+First, I will create a Spring Boot project with Web, Spring for GraphQL, Spring Data R2DBC, and PostgreSQL Driver as an example:

 Result: